eslint/eslint/docs/user-guide/configuring.md

 ## Specifying Parser Options

 ESLint allows you to specify the JavaScript language options you want to support.
-By default, ESLint supports only ECMAScript 5 syntax.
-You can override that setting to enable support for ECMAScript 6 and 7 as well as [JSX](http://facebook.github.io/jsx/) by using parser options.
+By default, ESLint expects ECMAScript 5 syntax.
+You can override that setting to enable support for other ECMAScript versions as well as JSX by using parser options.

 Please note that supporting JSX syntax is not the same as supporting React.
 React applies specific semantics to JSX syntax that ESLint doesn't recognize.
 We recommend using [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) if you are using React and want React semantics.